trnsrt/ts/_drafts/who-is-satoshi-nakamoto.md

 tags: Yazılar, Articles
 ---

 There are many theories about who Satoshi Nakamoto is.
-Let's briefly look at who he might be
+Let's briefly address this 'mystery'.

 Satoshi Nakamoto is the most enigmatic figure in crypto world: Who is he?
 Why is he missing?
 Many questions on the identity of the person but let's first look at what she/he/they have done.